Isaac Rotimi Ajayi: Appointments and service

 Due to his kind of personality, Ajayi has indulged in various services of interests, he has received some appointments.
 One of which he served as External Examiner to the Federal University of Technology, Akure and the Ladoke Akintola University of Technology, Ogbomoso.
 He was also appointed as a Regular Associate of the UNESCO International Centre for Theoretical Physics, Trieste, Italy in 2006 and then served as Visiting Research Scientist to the Centre from 2006 -2013.
 He was also a visiting Research Professor at the Institute of Environmental Physics, University of Bremen, Germany between 2005 and 2007 to add to the list.
 Professor Ajayi is the ex Coordinator of the National Space Research and Development Agency (NARSDA) in which he funded research projects in Adekunle Ajasin University, Akungba - Akoko.
 Ajayi has also served on the NUC accreditation panel to university programmes.

-Personal life

-Ajayi is married to Dr. (Mrs.) Adeyinka Ajayi, an Economic Historian and has two children.
-Professor Ajayi loves to sing and play table tennis at his leisure.